Lubricating aspects of anti friction ball and roller bearings

 The following table gives the operating temperature ranges for the type of grease normally used for rolling bearing lubrication.
 Greases based on synthetic oils; viz, ester oils, hydrocarbon oils, silicone oils, PFPE oils may be used at temperatures above and below the operating temperature of mineral oils based greases.
 Some of the synthetic oils can provide lubrication up to 300 deg C. and for low temperature, some can sustain up to -40 deg C.

 A good lubricating solution is always offered by properly studying the application and its operating conditions.
-We at MOSIL Lubricants recommend precise lubricating solution once we study the application and its challenges or pain points in operating conditions.
-To know more about our products and the product range kindly visit our website – www.mosil.com or share your required lubrication details at [email protected] for your satisfactory lubricating solution.
+We at MOSIL Lubricants recommend a precise lubricating solutions once we study the application and its challenges or pain points in operating conditions.
+To know more about our products and the product range kindly visit our website-www.mosil.com or share your required lubrication details at [email protected] for your satisfactory lubricating solution.